zhujunli1993/SwinDePose/README.md

-# Pseudo-RGB FFB6D.
+# SwinDePose.

-## This is an implementation of FFB6D, with pseudo-RGB images as input.
+## This is the implementation of SwinDePose.
 To preview the MD file, press ctrl+k+v

 ### Run our FFB6D docker